warrengalyen/ocular/README.md

 - Image Blending (supports 27 Photoshop modes)
 - Color Balance
 - Retinex (Multi-Scale with Color Restoration)
+- Palettize
+  - from file (remaps colors to closest color in palette file with optional dithering)
+  - from image (reduces unique colors using color quantization with optional dithering)

 ### Image Processing Filters